yukoba/nd4j/userguide.md

 There are three primary ways of creating arrays from other arrays:

 * Creating an exact copy of an existing NDArray using ```INDArray.dup()```
-* Create the array as a subset of an existing NDArrays
+* Create the array as a subset of an existing NDArray
-* Combine a number of existing NDArrays
+* Combine a number of existing NDArrays to create a new NDArray

 For the second case, you can use getRow(), get(), etc. See <a href="#getset">Getting and Setting Parts of NDArrays</a> for details on this.